cfc-f18-rcos-tweets/Docs/README.md

 - Logistics Analysis Layer

 To Do:
 ---

-1. Use Node-Red to pipe twtiiter data into MongoDB
+1. Ingest Twitter data into a MongoDB staging area.
-2. Pipe MDB to Watson to extract keywords
+2. Pipe staging data into the NLP layer and extract keywords,topics.
 3. On keyword analysis, filter by topics, emotions ,ettc
-4. Take clean data, using Node-Red, to send back to 2nd datastore
+4. Take clean data, using NLP model to then back to 2nd datastore
+5. Send data from 2nd datastore to main Disaster Database
 Repos:

 ---

 `/twitter-ingest` - Streams tweets from twitter into MongoDB, analyze with Jupyter Notebook